-You can use the Xray's Test Case Importer to import Tests from a CSV or JSON source file.
+You can use the Xray's Test Case Importer to import new or existent tests, preconditions and test sets issues from a CSV or JSON source file.

 The Test Case Importer follows a wizard like interface, guiding you through the process which envolves:

 - choose the destination project along with some global settings